 With state-of-the-art facilities and equipment that includes research vessels, remotely operated vehicles (ROVs), and autonomous underwater vehicles (AUVs) to explore the deep ocean, MBARI’s Summer Internship Program offers teachers and students unique opportunities to be involved in advanced research and development projects.The focus of the MBARI internship is on the intern’s professional development—learning research techniques and improving communication and collaboration skills.
 Each intern will have an MBARI mentor who will supervise a specific project.
 Interns will also serve as peer-mentors to other interns.

 Applications for the 2017 MBARI internship are no longer being accepted.
 If you are interested in the 2018 Internship program, we will post potential projects in November, 2017.
 Applications must include a cover letter (stating your general research interests/goals as well as your specific research interests/goals relative to MBARI; complete contact information; relevant coursework and grades received; and the project that you are interested in applying for), curriculum vitae, and three letters of recommendation.
-You are also required to fill out our online application form (this form will be linked when the applications for the 2018 program are open).
+You are also required to fill out an online application form (this form will be linked when the applications for the 2018 program are open).

 Potential projects will be posted for the 2018 program in November, 2017.
 Summer interns are responsible for further developing a project (in conjunction with their sponsor) which can be completed in the 10-week period of the internship, and for carrying the project to completion.
 The primary purpose of the intern program is for the specific educational benefit of the intern, and to make a contribution to the general good of the oceanographic community.
 If publications results from this collaboration, the authorship should be a joint authorship (including both the intern and the mentor).